exercism/python/concepts/decorators/about.md

 It could be coded to raise a `ValueError` instead.
 So, the inner function wraps `func`, and returns either `func` or does something that substitutes what `func` would do.
 The decorator returns its _inner function_.
-It does not _directly_ return the original, passed-in function.
+The _inner_function_ may or may not return the original, passed-in function.
-Depending on what happens in the wrapper function, `func` may or may not be returned.
+Depending on what code conditionally executes in the wrapper function or _inner_function_, `func` may be returned, an error could be raised, or a value of `func`'s return type could be returned.

 ### Decorating a Function that Takes an Arbitrary Number of Arguments